Pinoy Big Brother: Teen Edition Plus: House Players

 Similar to America's Player featured in Big Brother 8 (U.S.), the House Players each attempted a series of tasks for two weeks each based on the results of an SMS viewer poll.
 The House Players were rewarded P10,000 each for every task they complete.

 Farina "Shy" Runkle was the show's first House Player.
 Aside from the fact that she is a teenager from Pasay City who was once a poker dealer, not much else is known about her as she always wore a mask to conceal her identity during her first week in the House.
-She once joined a popular TV contest on GMA 7 but failed to advanced.
+She once joined Starstruck on GMA 7 but failed to advance.
 She won a total of P40,000 for her efforts.
 She exited on Day 51 due to homesickness and the pressures inside the House.

 Shy was joined by a second House Player, Andrea "Andi" Eigenmann, daughter of actors Mark Gil and Jaclyn Jose, whom Shy would help for the next five tasks.
 She exited the House on Day 53 due to the same reasons as Shy.
 Because of her short stay and the failure of her first and only task, she did not earn anything.
 Furthermore, she was excluded from any gatherings for ex-housemates from that point onwards.

 Due to Shy's early exit, a Third House player, the portly Mikan Ong from Olongapo City, entered the House to take over Shy's role in assisting Andi.
 He is one of the 16 Dream Key holders who were not chosen as official housemates.
 Like Shy during her first week and unlike Andi (because of her showbiz connections), Mikan wore a mask to hide part of his face, but soon took it off.
 For his efforts, he won P20,000.
 He was purposely left behind in Palawan on Day 62, signalling the end of his role.